syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Ribbon-Customization.md

 ---
 layout: post
-title: Ribbon Customization in SfSpreadsheet
+title: Ribbon Customization in SfSpreadsheet | wpf/Syncfusion
-description: How to customize the SfSpreadsheetRibbon
+description: This section explains that how to customize the SfSpreadsheet with SfSpreadsheetRibbon for EssentialStuudio wpf/Syncfusion
 platform: wpf
 control: SfSpreadsheet
 documentation: ug